?

 Darker roasts tend to be less acidic than light roasts, so bear this in mind when you’re making your coffee purchases.

-You can find 6 different types of acid in coffee blends, and each one works in its way to affect your coffee’s overall flavor profile:
+You can find 6 different types of acid in coffee blends, and each one works in its way to affect your coffee’s overall flavour profile:

 • Chlorogenic acid